 As the number of virus cases decreases, Sydney receives a ‘Blueprint For Freedom.’

-Residents of vaccinated Sydney will be free by mid-October, according to Australian officials, who laid out a “blueprint for freedom” as case counts dropped in the city.
+Residents of vaccinated Sydney will be free by mid-October, according to Australian officials, who laid out a three-stage “blueprint for freedom” after case counts dropped in the city.

 Stay-at-home orders in Sydney and neighbouring New South Wales are likely to be lifted if the double-dose vaccination rate reaches 70%, which state premier Gladys Berejiklian said was now expected to happen on October 11.